mejia-dev/epicodus-capstone-mvp/Timetracker.md

       * Add info button.
       * Attempted to manually make a modal-like element but determined it would be easier to use the built-in react-modal library.
 Installed this.
       * Update button styling.
+      * Install `react-modal`
+      * Install `@types/react-modal`
+      * Running into some issues styling the modal.
+Appears that Typescript doesn't play well with the inline stylesheets that are recommended.